The Best Restaurants in San Ramon California, a Local’s Take

 The restaurant closed for a long time during the pandemic and ultimately came back with a simplified menu featuring more down-to-earth rolls, miso soups, and the like.

 The quality of the fish at Bamboo Sushi is amazing, though, and the restaurant still has its fine dining interior.
 I actually like the more accessible food in the new pivot better.
+It’s more in line with the excellent Danville sushi restaurants just a bit to the North.

 My only gripe is that it sometimes feels like the service is still focused on the original fine-dining concept and hadn’t adjusted to the restaurant’s more casual pivot.
 Eating there with kids or for a casual lunch is more challenging than it should be.